SollyBunny/ash/README.md

-# ash
+# sssh
-Again Shell, a reimagining of Unix CLI
+Something Something Shell, a reimagining of Unix CLI